demisto/content/Packs/Rapid7_InsightIDR/Integrations/Rapid7_InsightIDR/README.md

 ### rapid7-insight-idr-list-users

 ***
-List all users, search for matching the given search/sort criteria or retrieve a user with the given RRN.
+List all users matching the given search/sort criteria or retrieve a user with the given RRN.

 #### Base Command